microsoft/WhatTheHack/043-SQLModernization/Student/Challenge01.md

 ## Success Criteria

-* Successfully migrate AdventureWorks meeting the above criteria; if any objects cannot be fully migrated, be sure to note which objects and suggestions for remediation.
+* Ensure AdventureWorks database is migrated, noting any blockers with suggestions for remediation.
-* Perform a database assessment of Wide World Importers OLTP (using the WWI Order Insert Solution to simulate load).
+* Complete a database assessment of the Wide World Importers OLTP database.
-* Successfully migrate Wide World Importers to the specifications above; solution must demonstrate online migration.
+* Complete online migration of the Wide World Importers database.

 ## Tips